MicrosoftDocs/windows-dev-docs/hub/powertoys/image-resizer.md

 ### Sizes

 Add new preset sizes.
 Each size can be configured as Fill, Fit or Stretch.
-The dimension to be used for resizing can also be configured as Centimeters, Inches, Percent and Pixels.
+The dimension to be used for resizing can be configured as Centimeters, Inches, Percent and Pixels.

-#### Fill vs Fit vs Stretch
+#### Fill versus Fit versus Stretch

 - **Fill:** Fills the entire specified size with the image.
 Scales the image proportionally.
 Crops the image as needed.
 - **Fit:** Fits the entire image into the specified size.
 Scales the image proportionally.
 Does not crop the image.